klippa-app/flutter-klippa-scanner-sdk/README.md

 // The filename to use for the output images, supports replacement tokens %dateTime% and %randomUUID%. config.outputFileName = "KlippaScannerExample-%dateTime%-%randomUUID%";

-// To limit the amount of images that can be taken. config.imageLimit = 10;

-// The message to display when the limit has been reached. config.imageLimitReachedMessage = "You have reached the image limit";

 // The threshold sensitive the motion detection is. (lower value is higher sensitivity, default 50). config.imageMovingSensitivityAndroid = 50;